Read more about non-financial counterparties under UK EMIR, including reporting to trade repositories and risk mitigation for uncleared trades.

 - exchange traded derivatives (ETDs)

-Following the entry into force of EMIR REFIT on 17 June 2019, firms entering into an intragroup transaction where one counterparty is a non-financial counterparty (or would be qualified as a non-financial counterparty if established in the EU) may benefit from an exemption from the reporting obligation following the submission of a notification to the FCA which can be done via the FCA’s Connect page.
+In addition, if you enter into an intragroup transaction where one counterparty is a non-financial counterparty (or would be qualified as a non-financial counterparty if established in the UK), you may benefit from an exemption from the reporting obligation following the submission of a notification to us.
+This can be done via our Connect page.

-For further information on trade reporting, timetables and the details that have to be reported, please see:
+For more information on trade reporting, timetables and the details that have to be reported, please see:

 - reporting to trade repositories

-- the technical standards on reporting to trade repositories in our EMIR library
+- the technical standards on reporting to trade repositories in our UK EMIR library

 Risk mitigation for uncleared trades